Yamsafer: Recognition

-Yamsafer is being recognized in the MENA region for its high quality Arabic and English content, targeting Arabic-speaking clients, the online travel booking company caters to travelers in the Middle East, while still catering to all in the online travel space.
-Yamsafer also provides smaller hotels and guesthouses, which were previously offline, the opportunity to market themselves in an online space and serve international markets.
+Yamsafer received recognition as part of the tech start-up scene in Palestine.
+Yamsafer also provided smaller hotels and guesthouses, which were previously offline, the opportunity to market themselves in an online space and serve international markets.

 In January 2011, Wamda selected Yamsafer as the Best ecommerce startup as part of the Best MENA Startups of 2011 competition.
-In early June 2015, Yamsafer announced closing its 2nd round of investment of US$3.5 Million, led by Global Founders Capital with participation by Sadara Ventures and other undisclosed investors.
+In early June 2015, Yamsafer announced the closing of its second round of investment of US$3.5 Million, led by Global Founders Capital with participation by Sadara Ventures and other undisclosed investors.